-Subject Focus: Writing

-Learning Outcome 7: I can write different text types coherently and cohesively.

-Coursework and

-controlled Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) 7.1a I can, with support, write a short paragraph by organising sentences which contain logical ideas.
-7.2a I can organise information and ideas with clear, logical progression from one paragraph to another.
+Subject Focus: Writing Learning Outcome 7: Coursework and controlled l can write different text type es coherently and cohesively.
+Assessment C Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) 7.1a I can, with support, wri organising sentences which 7.2a I can organise information and ideas with clear, logical progression from one paragraph to another.
 7.3a I can sequence information and ideas logically from one paragraph to another and in relation to the whole.
-7.1b I can, with support, use a limited range of grammatical cohesive devices.
-7.2b I can use a basic range of lexical and grammatical cohesive devices.
+7.1b I can, with support, use grammatical cohesive device C 7.2b I can use a basic range of lexical and grammatical cohesive devices.
 7.3b I can use an extensive range of lexical and grammatical cohesive devices.
-7.1c I can, with support, produce simple text structures.
+7.1c I can, with support, pro duce simple text structures.
 7.2c I can produce basic text structures.
 7.3c I can produce complex text structures.
-7.1d I can, with support, produce simple descriptive texts.
-7.2d I can produce simple descriptive texts.
+7.1d I can, with support, pro texts. oduce simple descriptive 7.2d I can produce simple descriptive texts.
 7.3d I can produce complex descriptive texts.
-7.1e I can, with support, produce simple narrative and recount texts.
-7.2e I can produce simple narrative and recount texts.
+7.1e I can, with support, pro recount texts. duce simple narrative and 7.2e I can produce simple narrative and recount texts.
 7.3e I can produce complex narrative and recount texts.
-7.1f I can, with support, produce simple informative texts.
-7.2f I can produce simple informative texts.
+7.1f I can, with support, pro- texts. duce simple informative 7.2f I can produce simple informative texts.
 7.3f I can produce complex informative texts.
-7.1g I can, with support, produce simple discussion and persuasive texts.
-7.2g I can produce simple discussion and persuasive texts.
+7.1g I can, with support, pro persuasive texts. duce simple discussion and 7.2g I can produce simple discussion and persuasive texts.
 7.3g I can produce complex discussion and persuasive texts.